gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 The proposed design can easily be extended to apply TLS and authorisation to `pvc-autoscaler` metrics.[[7]]

 ## Discussion and Limitations
+`pvc-autoscaler` offers a simple, robust solution which expands a volume when its free space drops below a certain threshold.
+Both the threshold and the expansion step are expressed as percentage of the volume's current capacity, and are configurable per PVC.
+The autoscaler uses metrics from a Prometheus as a source of information regarding volumes' current free space level.
+It emits events upon faults and other relevant circumstances to aid operations, and exposes a set of its own metrics in the Prometheus format.
+Configuration input is accepted as a set of annotations on PVC objects.
+Similarly, status is reported back by setting the values of few annotations on the PVC.

 ### Alternatives
 The following existing 3rd party PVC autoscalers were evaluated:
 - [topolvm/pvc-autoresizer](https://github.com/topolvm/pvc-autoresizer)